sufftea/hyper_router/README.md

 ```
 You can optionally provide query parameters to `SegmentData` (`queryParams` field).
 They will be placed at the end of the URL.
 If the stack contains more than one route with query parameters, they'll be combined.

 `segment.state` is stored in the browser's history.
-You can put the data that you don't want visible in the URL there, and it will be restored when the user navigates with browser's back and forward buttons.
+You can put the data that you don't want visible in the URL there, and it will be restored when the user navigates using browser's back and forward buttons.

 ### Deep linking